-As of March 31, 2022, the Company holds (i) a 52% controlling interest in subsidiaries whose holdings consist of the Company's operations in France, Germany, Poland and Spain (such subsidiaries collectively, "ATC Europe") (Allianz and CDPQ (each as defined in note 11) hold the noncontrolling interests) and (ii) a 51% controlling interest in a joint venture whose holdings consist of the Company's operations in Bangladesh (Confidence Tower Holdings Ltd. ("Confidence Group") holds the noncontrolling interest).
-As of March 31, 2022, ATC Europe holds an 87% and an 83% controlling interest in subsidiaries that consist of the Company's operations in Germany and Spain, respectively (PGGM holds the noncontrolling interests).
-See note 11 for a discussion of changes to the Company's noncontrolling interests during the three months ended March 31, 2022 and 2021.
+As of September 30, 2022, the Company holds (i) a 52% controlling interest in subsidiaries whose holdings consist of the Company's operations in France, Germany, Poland and Spain (such subsidiaries collectively, "ATC Europe") (Allianz and CDPQ (each as defined in note 11) hold the noncontrolling interests), (ii) a 51% controlling interest in a joint venture whose holdings consist of the Company's operations in Bangladesh (Confidence Tower Holdings Ltd. ("Confidence Group") holds the noncontrolling interest) and (iii) a common equity interest of approximately 77% in the Company's U.S. data center business (Stonepeak (as defined and further discussed in note 11) holds approximately 23% of the outstanding common equity and 100% of the outstanding mandatorily convertible preferred equity).
+As of September 30, 2022, ATC Europe holds an 87% and an 83% controlling interest in subsidiaries that consist of the Company's operations in Germany and Spain, respectively (PGGM holds the noncontrolling interest).
+See note 11 for a discussion of changes to the Company's noncontrolling interests during the nine months ended September 30, 2022 and 2021.